Corn is safe for babies from 9 months old. How you prepare it changes as your baby grows. Here is exactly what to do at each stage.

 Cut kernels off the cob.
 Blanch kernels for 4 minutes, transfer to an ice bath, drain well, then freeze in a single layer before bagging.

 Blanch for 4 minutes before freezing.
-Keeps for up to 12 months frozen.
+Keeps for up to 12 months.

 Enter your baby's birthday and we'll tell you exactly when to plant so the harvest lines up with your baby's readiness.